DoSomething/puck/README.md

     version: '', # If we make a breaking spec change, this number will increment },
   user: {
+    ip: '', # Ip address of the current user
     deviceId: '', # UUID that is assigned to the device and doesn't change
     northstarId: '', # If the user authenticates, add the Northstar id },